Ashakibp/dealsphere-app/RESEARCH_SYSTEM.md

 - **Background Processing**: Automated research tasks running in the background
 - **Live Updates**: Real-time research progress display in the UI
-- **AI-Powered Research**: OpenAI-based research agents that gather company data
+- **AI-Powered Research**: Claude agent with Perplexity web-search tool (structured by OpenAI) that gathers company data
 - **Activity Tracking**: Detailed logging of all research activities

 ## Architecture